rentcp/Heatwave/README.md

 sudo dnf install hdf-devel
 ```

+Otherwise, the library must be compiled from [source](https://support.hdfgroup.org/products/hdf4/).

 Then, install pyhdf within an Anaconda virtual environment:
 ```
 conda install -c conda-forge pyhdf
 ```

-Otherwise, the library must be compiled from [source](https://support.hdfgroup.org/products/hdf4/).

-Then, the rest of the requirements can be installed with:
+Finally, the rest of the requirements can be installed with:

 ```
 pip install -r requirements/common.txt